opengisch/QField-docs/documentation/get-started/settings.en.md

 ## Use native camera

 If disabled, QField will use a minimalist internal camera instead of the camera app on the device.
-Tip: Enable this option and install the open camera app to create geo tagged photos.
+Tip: Disable this option to have geo tagged photos and have access to the [EXIF](../reference/exif.md) variables.

 ## Fast editing mode